risc0/risc0/website/api_versioned_docs/version-0.19/zkvm/tutorials/hello-world.md

 In the project folder, `hello-world`, build and run the project using `cargo run --release`.
 Use this command any time you'd like to check your progress.

+You can also generate `rustdoc` pages for you project with `cargo doc`.

 ## Step 2 (Host): Share private data as input with the guest

 zkVM or a [prover] runs on the **[host]**.
 The host code is in `hello-world/host/src/main.rs`.
-The host creates an executor environment `ExecutorEnv` before constructing a prover.
+The host creates an executor environment [`ExecutorEnv`] before constructing a prover.
 The host makes the value `input` available to the guest before execution.
-It does it by adding `input` to the executor environment, which is responsible for managing guest-readable memory.
-When the prover executes the program, it can access input:
+It does so by adding `input` to the executor environment, which is responsible for managing guest-readable memory.
+The following piece of code demonstrates this:

 ```rust
 use risc0_zkvm::{default_prover, ExecutorEnv};